Getting Ready for Pregnancy

 The good news is that many substances, especially in small amounts or a limited number of times of contact, are unlikely to harm a developing baby.
-If you want to learn about a specific substance or medication and the possible risk to a pregnancy, the Pregnancy Planning Family Screen asks you about some of these and tells you whether there are any risks.
+If you want to learn about a specific substance or medication and the possible risk to a pregnancy, the Prospective Parent Family Screen asks you about some of these and tells you whether there are any risks.
 Otherwise, some general tips to help you prepare for a safe pregnancy are:

 Stop drinking alcohol, smoking, or using certain drugs.

 Ask your doctor’s advice for taking prescription medications during pregnancy.